Time of upload: 21.05.2018 – 8.52

 The combustibility of insulation material, even when not part of a panel system, should be considered carefully.
 Insulation, and insulation within composite materials, can generally be regarded under the following ascending categories; Combustible, Fire Retardant, Approved Fire Retardant, Fire Resistant and Incombustible.
 Our strong recommendation is that the materials used should be fire resistant or incombustible.
 Ultimately we require that they comply with the relevant Building Regulations and Standards applicable at the time of installation including the test criteria for their situation, location and the circumstance they are used in.

-Any concerns around cladding systems and fire risk assessments should first be raised with the Fire Service and the DCLG.
+Any concerns around cladding systems and fire risk assessments should first be raised with the MHCLG and the relevant Fire & Rescue Service.
+Expert opinion should be sought where there is any doubt in the potential fire performance of any cladding system, or the overall fire performance of a building, and any review findings discussed and agreed with the relative stakeholders, including the enforcing authorities.
 For any insurance related queries or further support required, please contact your usual Zurich representative who would be happy to provide support where required.

-We will not be withdrawing any existing cover for any customers.
-Zurich will continue to work with customers to use our expertise and risk insight to help you manage these exposures.
-We will also not be looking to change coverage for our existing customers at this point.
+Zurich continues to work with customers to use our expertise and risk insight to help you manage these exposures.
+It is not our intention to change or withdraw coverage for our existing customers provided that appropriate actions are taken to address the improvements required.

-As both the Police investigation and Public Inquiry progress, we will need to review the position in the light of any updated guidance on fire safety.
-Safety of life must be our primary concern.
+As the government work progresses to implement the Hackitt recommendations and any further measures to improve fire safety, we will continually review our position in the light of any updated guidance.
+Safety of life must be the primary concern.
 Therefore, we do expect our customers to implement any government health and safety requirements.
-We would additionally encourage you to review our guidance above to customers and ensure that you meet all insurance requirements (including risk improvement actions and fair presentation of risk).
+We would additionally encourage you to review and ensure that you meet all insurance requirements (including risk improvement actions and fair presentation of risk).

 We will be requiring the usual information on location, the number of storeys, construction features of properties, particularly those that are non-standard, and risk management practices.

-For non-standard risks a full cross-section specification of the building wall should ideally be provided.
-Whilst it is possible to identify potential issues with specific components of a wall system, a full view can only really be formed when all components are viewed as a whole (for example a cladded wall may behave differently if it either has or does not have a void within it).
+For non-standard risks a full cross-section specification of the building construction should ideally be provided.
+Whilst it is possible to identify potential issues with specific components of a building, a full view can only really be formed when all components are viewed as a whole (for example a wall system with external cladding may behave differently if it either has or does not have a void within it).
+As much information as possible in relation to the construction of non-standard risks should be presented to us, in order to ensure a full understanding of the potential exposures is provided.

 Within significant property portfolios it is only feasible for Zurich to survey a proportion of the properties over the term of the policy where there is a particular reason to do so.